GraphCare: Enhancing Healthcare Predictions with Personalized Knowledge Graphs: Introduction

 To improve predictive performance and integrate expert knowledge with data insights, clinical knowledge graphs (KGs) were adopted to complement EHR modeling \citep{chen2019robustly, choi2020learning, rotmensch2017learning}.
 These KGs represent medical concepts (e.g., diagnoses, procedures, drugs) and their relationships, enabling effective learning of patterns and dependencies.
 However, existing approaches mainly focus on simple hierarchical relations \citep{choi2017gram, choi2018mime, choi2020learning} rather than leveraging comprehensive relationships among biomedical entities despite incorporating valuable contextual information from established biomedical knowledge bases (e.g., UMLS \citep{bodenreider2004unified}) could enhance predictions.
 Moreover, large language models (LLMs) such as GPT \citep{brown2020language,chowdhery2022palm, Luo_2022, openai2023gpt4} pre-trained on web-scale biomedical literature could serve as alternative resources for extracting clinical knowledge given their remarkable reasoning abilities on open-world data.
 There is a substantial body of existing research demonstrating their potential use as knowledge bases \citep{lv2022pre, petroni2019language, alkhamissi2022review}.

 To fill the gap in personalized medical KGs, we propose to leverage the exceptional reasoning abilities of LLMs to extract and integrate personalized KG from open-world data.
-Our proposed method \method (Personalized \textbf{Graph}-based Health\textbf{Care} Prediction) is a framework designed to generate patient-specific KGs by effectively harnessing the wealth of clinical knowledge.
-As shown in Figure \ref{fig:framework}, our patient KG generation module first takes medical codes as input and generates code-wise KGs by prompting LLMs or retrieving subgraphs from existing graphs.
-It then clusters nodes and edges to create a more aggregated KG for each medical code.
-Next, it constructs a personalized KG for each patient by merging their associated medical code KGs and incorporating temporal information from their sequential visit data.
-These patient-specific graphs are then fed into our \textbf{B}i-attention \textbf{A}ugmen\textbf{T}ed (\texttt{BAT}) graph neural network (GNN) for diverse downstream prediction tasks.
+Our proposed method \textsc{GraphCare} (Personalized \textbf{Graph}-based Health\textbf{Care} Prediction) is a framework designed to generate patient-specific KGs by effectively harnessing the wealth of clinical knowledge.
+As shown in Figure \ref{fig:framework}, our patient KG generation module first takes medical concepts as input and generates concept-specific KGs by prompting LLMs or retrieving subgraphs from existing graphs.
+It then clusters nodes and edges to create a more aggregated KG for each medical concept.
+Next, it constructs a personalized KG for each patient by merging their associated concept-specific KGs and incorporating temporal information from their sequential visit data.
+These patient-specific graphs are then fed into our \textbf{B}i-attention \textbf{A}ugmen\textbf{T}ed (BAT) graph neural network (GNN) for diverse downstream prediction tasks.